devhawk/blog-posts/Posts/20051007-0009-the-irrelevant-semantics-of-compiled-xaml/json-content.md

 compiling](http://devhawk.net/2005/10/05/code-is-model/), I wanted
 to weigh with a couple of points:

--   <div>

-    First, by definition compilation is a translation from one format to another.
+-   First, by definition compilation is a translation from one format to another.
 Therefore, converting XAML to BAML is a compilation step.
     The [SDM
     folks](http://lab.msdn.microsoft.com/teamsystem/workshop/sdm/default.aspx)